Certora/Documentation/docs/ref-manual/cvl/overview.md

    multiple contracts.

- - **[The methods block](methods):** This section contains information on how methods should be summarized by the prover during verification
+ - **[The methods block](methods):** This section contains information on how methods should be summarized by the Prover during verification

  - **[The events block](events):** This section is currently unused